Partnered with Kids Help Phone to ensure 24/7 help for Black and Indigenous youth

 Our communities are all about how we come together as partners to make progress, tackle shared challenges and ensure everyone can prosper.
-This collective action remains critically important in a rapidly changing world, which is why community investment continues to be one of our Big Three areas of sustainability focus.
 Providing access to healthy and affordable food, nutrition education and early interventions in child and youth mental health means healthier tomorrows for more Canadians.
-And doing this in a way that fosters diversity, equity and inclusion (DE&I) means our communities can be fairer, stronger and more resilient too.

-~$19M donated to support healthy bodies and minds in our communities ($6M in corporate donations and $13M raised) in fiscal 2022
+Close to $19M donated to support healthy bodies and minds in our communities (~$7M in corporate donations and ~$12M raised)

-These pillars are also fully integrated with our Diversity, Equity and Inclusion (DE&I) Strategy, ensuring the ways we foster healthy bodies and minds is also focused on supporting Black, Indigenous and other under-represented communities.
-Our framework consists of three streams of giving, totalling more than $19 million in funds raised and donated in fiscal 2022:
+These pillars are also fully integrated with our Diversity, Equity and Inclusion (DE&I) Strategy, ensuring the ways we foster healthy bodies and minds is also focused on supporting Black, Indigenous and other marginalized communities.
+Our framework consists of three streams of giving, totalling $19 million in funds raised and donated in fiscal 2023:

 Strategic partnerships and initiatives (over $10,000)